zhaoyul/aposd-vs-clean-code/README.md

 obvious that you need to read all three methods together.
 And, it's harder to see the overall structure of the code because it's split up: readers have to flip back and forth between the methods, effectively reconstructing a monolithic version in their minds.
-Thus, this code will be easiest to understand if it's all together in one place.
+Because the pieces are all related, this code will be easiest to understand if it's all together in one place.

 **UB:**